adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Dogs sometimes can find their way home better than people," he said.
 "Perhaps your dog can lead you back to the farm."

-" Will you, Toto?" asked Dorothy.
+"Will you, Toto?" asked Dorothy.

 Toto wagged his tail vigorously.

 "All right," said the girl; "let’s go home."